singram/spring-cloud-microservices/README.md

 ### ELK Notes

-- ELK is available to analyse the main spring boot application logs
+- ELK is available to analyze the main spring boot application logs
-- This is acheived via the docker GELF log driver in a trivially simple manner
+- This is achieved via the docker GELF log driver in a trivially simple manner

 #### ELK CAVEATS
 - Solution requires communication through docker host
-- Solution requires ELK to be available before dependant containers are started
+- Solution requires ELK to be available before dependent containers are started
 - GELF is not secure on the wire
 - GELF is less problematic using UDP and as such is likely to drop messages
 - Current setup is lossy.
 If ELK is down messages will be lost